vovapolu/vovapolu.github.io/_posts/2017-12-12-scalafix-fp-alpha.md

 ]
 ```

-We got several linter errors in the following code:
+We get several linter errors in the following code:
 ```scala
 package test